hashgraph/hedera-accelerator-defi-dex/DEPLOYLOGICS.md

 2. Go to [GitHub action page](https://github.com/hashgraph/hedera-accelerator-defi-dex/actions/workflows/upgrade-proxy.yml)

-3. Run this workflow `Automatically deploy on testnet if contract changed`.
+3. Run the workflow if not already running as PR merge to develop branch will trigger this run `Automatically deploy on testnet if contract changed`.
     This Action compares all previously deployed Contracts with latest implementation, and creates Upgrade proposal if finds any change.

 4. Monitor the `Automatically deploy on testnet if contract changed` workflow to successfully complete.